-Effective ways of being a vital Benedictine community for our members and for those we serve is an ongoing challenge for the CSL - dispersed and everchanging.
+Effective ways of being a vital Benedictine community for our members and for those we serve is an ongoing challenge for CSL - dispersed and evolving.

 A. Clergy Support.
-The CSL, although independent of any other Christian or religious community, is not an isolated entity and is very much connected to TEC and to the larger world (see CSL Constitution, Section I).
+CSL, although independent of any other Christian or religious community, is not an isolated entity and is very much connected to TEC and to the larger world (see CSL Constitution, Section I).
 For example, all CSL professed members are expected to be active members in their local Episcopal or Anglican churches.
-In addition, the CSL relies on clergy support provided by both a bishop visitor and a chaplain as referenced in the CSL Constitution, Section V.
+In addition, CSL relies on clergy support provided by both a bishop visitor and a chaplain as referenced in the CSL Constitution, Section V.

 The Bishop Visitor.
-The bishop visitor, elected by a two-thirds majority vote of the Chapter on the motion of the superior, serves for at least a five-year term as an essential bridge between the CSL and the greater church and as the ultimate guardian of the community.
-As required by TEC, the bishop visitor is to visit the CSL during a convocation at least once a year.
+The bishop visitor, elected by a two-thirds majority vote of the Chapter on the motion of the superior, serves for at least a five-year term as an essential bridge between CSL and the greater church and as the ultimate guardian of the community.
+As required by TEC, the bishop visitor is to visit CSL during a convocation at least once a year.
 During the visit, private interviews are offered and at least one sermon is delivered during a Eucharist.
 The bishop visitor is expected to provide ongoing spiritual guidance to the superior and to oversee the election and removal of the superior, as necessary.
 Member formation responsibilities include being informed of all professions to vowed life and ratifying any petitions for secularization or release from life profession.
-Additionally, the bishop visitor is to receive and hear appeals from members without hindrance from the superior, but is to make relevant decisions only after consultation with the superior and the CSL Council.
-Additional administrative duties include the approval of any changes to the CSL's Constitution.
+Additionally, the bishop visitor is to make relevant decisions only after consultation with the superior and the CSL Council.
+Additional administrative duties include the approval of any changes to CSL's Constitution.